Skip to Content

 Yes.
 Income earned through the Federal Work-Study Program is taxable.
 Therefore, each student must complete state and federal withholding forms and include their earnings on the appropriate tax returns.

 Students are asked to dedicate a minimum of 10 hours of work per week to ensure that they reach their earnings by May.
-While it is possible to have more that one work-study job, no student may be employed in more than one department at any given time without prior permission from the Financial Aid Office.
-Permission is granted only if the student cannot reach the award limit through the present job or if the second position has greater relevancy to the student's career interests.
+While it is possible to have more than one work-study job, no student may be employed in more than one department at any given time without prior permission from the Financial Aid Office.
+Permission is granted only if the student cannot reach their FWS amount limit through the present job or if the second position has greater relevancy to the student's career interests.

 Students may work during breaks.
-However, income earned during these vacation periods will count toward the student's Federal Work-Study earnings limit.
+Income earned during these vacation periods will count toward the student's Federal Work-Study earnings limit.
 Students cannot work more than forty hours per week.

 During the summer, some Federal Work-Study positions are available.
 Students must receive prior approval from the Financial Aid Office and cannot work more than forty hours per week in these summer positions.
 Wages earned during the summer do not count against the student's academic year Federal Work-Study earnings limit.
 However, if the student is not enrolled at least half-time (6 or more credit hours) for the summer term, then the student must complete a Summer Non-Enrollment form and the summer Federal Work-Study earnings will be counted as a resource for the following academic year.